-- A Conditional Use Authorization is also required for formula retail uses in Residential Commercial Combined (RC) districts: RC-3 and RC-4, Urban Mixed Use (UMU), Mixed Use General (MUG), C-3-G with frontage on Market Street between 12th Street and 6th Street, and Residential Transit Oriented (RTO) districts, and in the following Special Use Districts: Western SoMa, and Japantown.
+- A Conditional Use Authorization is also required for formula retail uses in Residential Commercial Combined (RC) districts: RC-3 and RC-4, Urban Mixed Use (UMU), Mixed Use General (MUG) and Residential Transit Oriented (RTO) districts, and in the following Special Use Districts: Western SoMa, and Japantown.

 - Formula retail completely prohibited in some zoning districts

 As of May 2011, formula retail was prohibited in the Hayes-Gough NCD, North Beach NCD, and Chinatown Visitor Retail district.

 The Formula Retail Establishment Affidavit & Checklist must be submitted by any applicant seeking a permit for any of the uses that may be considered formula retail within those districts.

 This page describes the controls on formula retail use mandated in the San Francisco Planning Code.
 If your construction project will involve other changes of use or construction, you should visit the how-to pages for those types of projects.